-People often look askance at the thought of solar power in Seattle - is there cause?
+People often look askance at the thought of solar power in Seattle - does it work?

 Sure, we get our share of rain.
 But, our region's long summer days are ideal for solar power.
 This, combined with net metering programs, allows customers to acrue energy credits in the summer months they can apply to their bills in our cold, rainy winters.

-As the graph illustrates, in most cases potential power production far outstrips actual consumption during our long sunny summers, meaning the electric meter spins backward and builds you energy credits.
-If the system is properly scaled in relation to your consumption, it is often possible to generate enough summer credits to pay winter bills.
+As this graph illustrates, we get 74% of our annual sun in six months.
+If a residential solar energy system is properly scaled in relation to consumption, it is possible to generate enough summer credits to pay winter bills.

 That Seattle isn't in America's sun-scorched southwest doesn't mean solar isn't a financially and environmentally sound investment in the Pacific Northwest.
-Indeed, our region recieves more sunlight than Germany - who leads the world in installed solar capacity.
+Indeed, our region recieves more sunlight than Germany - a world leader in installed solar capacity.